tistarsec/electron/docs/tutorial/mac-app-store-submission-guide.md

 ## How to Submit Your App

-The following steps introduce a simple way to submit your app to Mac App Store.
+The following steps showcase a pathway for submitting your app to Mac App Store.
 However, these steps do not ensure your app will be approved by Apple; you still need to read Apple's [Submitting Your App][submitting-your-app] guide on how to meet the Mac App Store requirements.